rohitgulam/wall-of-opensource/README.md

  <!-- DUPLICATE THIS CODE BLOCK ENDS HERE-->

 ```
-Important point to be considerd
-*New card must be added on the bottom, after the last current card.
-Not among existing cards*

 After editing the `Index.html` file and making sure that everything is Cool, do the following.